lab-antwerp-1/home/snippets/javascript/class-tag-on-scroll.md

-      element(which we assigned the - hide - tag to) passes a point in the window height that is equal to the amount of pixels from the bottom we specified subtracted from the overall window height, then something will happen, that thing being the class tag change from - hide- to - show -. now we can assign animations or transformations for the new - show - tag in the css */ } else {
+      element(which we assigned the - hide - tag to) passes a point in the window height that is equal to the amount of pixels from the bottom we specified subtracted from the overall window height, then something will happen, that thing being the class name
+      - show - will be added to the classes with the - hide - class name now we can assign new properties for the - show - tag in css */ } else {
       hide[i].classList.remove("show");
       /* ^ this last little bit completes the condition, stating that